Group Sequential Design with Posterior and Posterior Predictive Probabilities: Efficient Design of Group Sequential Experiments

 \section{Efficient Design of Group Sequential Experiments}

-We generalize the results from Theorem \ref{thm1} to develop a procedure to choose sample sizes and tune decision thresholds for Bayesian group sequential designs with early stopping in Algorithm \ref{alg1}.
-This procedure requires that we estimate the complete sampling distribution of posterior summaries $\boldsymbol{\tau}_{ *}(\mathcal{D}_n)$ in the absence of stopping rules by simulating data $\mathcal{D}_n$ at \emph{only} two values of $n$: $n_{a}$ and $n_b$.
+We generalize the results from Theorem \ref{thm1} to develop a procedure to choose sample sizes and tune decision thresholds for Bayesian GSDs with early stopping in Algorithm \ref{alg1}.
+This procedure requires that we estimate the sampling distribution of posterior summaries $\boldsymbol{\tau}_{ *}(\mathcal{D}_n)$ in the absence of stopping rules by simulating data $\mathcal{D}_n$ at \emph{only} two values of $n$: $n_{a}$ and $n_b$.
 The initial sample size for the first analysis $n_a$ can be selected based on the anticipated budget for the sequential experiment.
-All sampling distributions of $\boldsymbol{\tau}_{ *}(\mathcal{D}_n)$ estimated in Algorithm \ref{alg1} pertain to a hypothetical experiment without early stopping, and error probabilities for designs with early stopping criteria can be computed using the process described in Section \ref{sec:stop}.
+In Algorithm \ref{alg1}, we add a subscript to $\mathcal{D}_{n,r}$ between $n$ and $r$ that distinguishes whether the data are generated according to the model $\Psi_0$ or $\Psi_1$ defined in Section \ref{sec:stop}.
+In addition to the choices discussed previously, we specify a distribution with parameters $\boldsymbol{\zeta}$ for any potential covariates ${\bf{X}}_{n_t \times w}$.